Comm Design Student-Project: Recyclar

 Team Eagle then created what is known in the user experience and interaction design industry as an information architecture diagram to help them organize the types of functions and features that would constitute Recyclar into information sets and groups.
 These formed the foundation for a series of sketches that would guide the eventual design of Recyclar’s UI design.

-The UI design is comprises various typographic, image-based and symbolic elements that together form what a user actually sees and interacts with on a smartphone, tablet or desktop screen through thumb- or finger-touches, or swipe or scroll motions.
+The UI design comprises various typographic, image-based, and symbolic elements that together form what a user actually sees and interacts with on a smartphone, tablet, or desktop screen through thumb- or finger-touches, or swipe or scroll motions.
 The UI design phase is the aspect of a project like this that many people familiar with graphic design processes find easiest to understand, as it’s the phase during which design decisions that determine typographic layout, the deployment of a color palette, and the integration of imagery and symbols are made on a screen-by-screen basis.

 One of the most important takeaways Team Eagle members gained from engaging in their Dialexa EDU experience was how essential engaging in all of the steps in the design process that transpired ahead of the UI design phase was to its success, and to the overall success of the entire project.
 Another key takeaway was the reinforcement of the knowledge and understandings they had gained during their coursework at both the undergraduate and graduate levels in CVAD’s user experience and interaction design programs.
 As voiced by Team Eagle member Jonathon Maloney: “Our coursework had prepared us really well to jump into situations where we were challenged to develop, critically discuss and then test and re-test multiple ideas as prototypes.”